AditiG-code/Csv-project/README.md

 A lightweight SQL-like query engine written in C++ that executes SELECT queries on CSV file using only the C++ Standard Library.

+This project demonstrates how a basic query engine works internally using:
+-Tokenization
+-Parsing
+-Query execution
+-CSV data processing

 ## Features
 - SELECT specific columns
+- Select *
 - WHERE clause with comparison operators
-- AND / OR conditions
+- Numeric comparisons
+- String comparisons
 - CSV file parsing
-- Command-line interface

 ```md
 ## Example
 ```sql
-SELECT name, age FROM sample.csv WHERE age > 25;
+SELECT name, FROM sample.csv WHERE age > 21;